Lesson video

 Pause the video and have a think.

 Okay, so you should have pointed to "Granny's Sugarcake."
-Yes, that's right because it's about his granny making sugar cake, and that causes him to be so excited because he can't wait to eat it.
+Yes, that's right, because it's about his granny making sugarcake, and that causes him to be so excited because he can't wait to eat it.

-Experiment with different volumes in your voice, so you could maybe go soft, loud, excited, silly.
+Experiment with different volumes in your voice so you can maybe go soft, loud, excited, silly, and think about the speeds in your voice as well.

 You might wanna go slower, faster.